cookieeikooc/FPGA-Pac-Man/Report of FPGA Pac‐Man.md

 > Having best reading experience using Github dark theme - Bing Yu Li
 # Introduction
 You may not heard of this name, but you must have seen this game before.
 A Yellow PacMan eating dots, and four ghosts chasing after, with the signature "Wakka wakka" sound.
 Pac-Man is one of the most famous and best-selling video game in history.
 Pac-Man first appeared in 1980, Japan, as an arcade game.
 As the game started it's journey in America, it quickly went viral across the states, and became the most popular game in the 80s.
 We are now trying to simulate the original 80s arcade version of Pac-Man on the Nexys 4 DDR, which is a development board using the Artix-7™ FPGA from Xilinx®.
 The whole development process is very tough.
-With irresponsible and unproductive group members, it's barely possible to make every thing done all by myself, even though I've put all my effort, sacrificing my sleep time and my mental health.
+Although we cannot successfully eliminate all synthesis errors, the mechanism of this project is well designed.

 # Design Process
 ## Materials